-Fig. 1.
-MSG of the seller-buyer protocol
+Figure 1: MSG of the seller-buyer protocol

-Sequence Charts (MSCs, ITU Z.120 standard) and the Specification and Description Language (SDL, ITU Z.100 standard).
+7.1.
+Automata approach.
+Probably the most extensive research on this problem is pursued by the "automata/model-checking" (particularly, finite state automata) community where special care is paid to software engineering specification problems.
+In particular, a lot of research effort has focused on two specification languages standardized in telecommunications, the Message Sequence Charts (MSCs, ITU Z.120 standard) and the Specification and Description Language (SDL, ITU Z.100 standard).
 These respectively play the roles of our global types and session types.
 MSCs have become popular in software development thanks to their graphical representation that depicts every process by a vertical line and each message as an arrow from the sender to the receiver process fired according to their top-down ordering.
 This standard, included in UML, can also represent other features, such as timers, atomic events, local/global conditions, but it can represent neither iterations nor branching.
-This is why it has been extended to Message Sequence Graphs (MSGs, a special case of the High-Level Message Sequence Charts included in the Z.120 standard, with equivalent expressivity [MR97]) which consists of finite transition systems whose states encapsulate a single MSC: reaching a given state starts the execution of the embedded MSC whose termination makes the control move to another state.
+This is why it has been extended to Message Sequence Graphs (MSGs, a special case of the High-Level Message Sequence Charts included in the Z.120 standard, with equivalent expressivity [MR97]) which consist of finite transition systems whose states encapsulate a single MSC: reaching a given state starts the execution of the embedded MSC whose termination makes the control move to another state.
 MSGs play the same role as our global types.

-In particular the global type (2) of the introduction corresponds to the MSG in Figure 1.
+In particular the global type (1.2) of the introduction corresponds to the MSG in Figure 1.
 The MSG is formed by four states that embed a MSC each.
 The middle state can loop on itself or branch in one of the two possible final states.